Skip to content

 Ready for commercial launch at scale in 2025

-This game-changing technology already exists today and a large and growing number of global industrial players have already expressed great interest in using it to cut CO2 emissions and meet crucial climate targets.
-Coolbrook’s RotoDynamic technology is currently being piloted, with commercial demonstration projects beginning in 2023.
+This game-changing electrification technology already exists today and a large and growing number of global industrial partners have already expressed great interest in using it to cut CO2 emissions and meet crucial climate targets.
+Coolbrook’s RotoDynamic technology is currently being piloted, and tests on RotoDynamic Heater have been completed, and testing of the RotoDynamic Reactor is ongoing.
 The technology can be retrofitted to existing production plants and is expected to be ready for commercial scale use in 2025.

 2021 – 2023